Henley Circular via Rotherfield Greys walk

 The directions for this walk are also in a PDF (link above) which you can download on to a Kindle, tablet, or smartphone.

 - At the top, turn right.
-Keep on to the main road, passing a church on your left Turn left to cross Deanfield Avenue and then turn left following a footpath sign ahead.
-Go along this track, with a green fence on the right.
+Keep on to the main road, passing a church on your left Turn left to cross a road and then turn left following a footpath sign ahead.
+Go up a broad track, with a green fence on the right.
 The path narrows and you keep on until you come to Deanfield Road.

 - Cross the path and then vere right onto a path through the valley with a wire wire fence and sloping field to your right.

 - You reach a stile to cross and keep ahead through a wooded area towards another stile.
 Cross and carry on in the same direction along a bridleway eventually crossing a track and going through a gap into a large field.